-- 1. If the wireless computer is off, turn it on. - 2.
-If the wireless light is off, turn on the wireless function by pressing the wireless button.
-For help locating the wireless button or light, refer to the Notebook Tour in Help and Support. - 3.
-Connect your computer to the wireless network: - a.
-Click the network icon in the notification area, at the far right of the taskbar. - b.
-Select a network. - c.
+- 1. If the computer is off, turn it on. - 2.
+Be sure that the wireless light on the computer is amber.
+If the wireless device is white, turn off the wireless function by pressing the wireless button or wireless switch, depending on the model of your computer.
+For help locating the wireless light, wireless button, or wireless switch, refer to the User Guide in Help and Support. - 3.
+Connect the computer to the wireless network: - a.
+Click the network icon in the notification area, at the far right of the taskbar. - Select a network. - c.
 Click Connect. - d.
-If required, enter the security key. - e.
+Enter the security key, if required. - e.
 Test the wireless network by opening your Web browser and accessing a Web site.